jaredly/docable/docs/quickstart.md

 ## Actually publishing

 `docable gen` will generate your docs, and put the output into the build directory (`./pages` by default).
-If that directory is setup as suggested to contain your `gh-pages` branch, publishing is as simple as `git commit` and `git push`.
+If that directory is setup as suggested to contain your `gh-pages` branch, publishing is as simple `dockable push "my commit message"`, or (doing the same thing) `cd pages && git add . && git commit -am "my commit message" && git push`.